 Community cats are defined as un-owned cats whose “home” is within the community rather than in an individual household.
 A community cat can be a friendly cat that is well socialized, a fearful or shy cat, or a feral cat that will hide from people.
 Some of our community cats are fed by residents and some may scavenge for food.
 In Miami-Dade County there are more than 300,000 homeless cats.
 Cats can start breeding at four months of age and can have up to four liters a year with up to six kittens a litter.

 Community cats may be dropped-off between 7:00 am-10:00 am Tuesday-Saturday – no appointment needed.
 Please note: walk-ins are accepted on a space-available, first come first served basis.
-The Free sterilization service includes a FVRCP vaccination, a rabies vaccination if the cat is four months and or four pounds or older, and a left eartip (See below).
+The Free sterilization service includes a FVRCP vaccination, a rabies vaccination if the cat is four months and or four pounds or older, and a left eartip.

 Below are a few tips on trapping community cats:

 - You may have more success trapping if you withhold food 24-36 hours prior to trapping and then trap at the usual feeding times

 - Place a thin layer of paper in the trap if the wind is not too strong to move the paper around

 - Place the bait, usually canned cat food or tuna fish, into the far back of the cage and secure the door with the clip

 - Trail some of the juice from the bait and/or small amounts of bait from the entrance of the trap to the back of the trap